mcpca/mn/README.md

 The sound played by the metronome is generated at build time and stored in unsigned 8-bit format in the `tick.u8` file.
-It is a sine wave with exponential decay, and you can easily tune its parameter to your liking by editing `makechirp.c`.
+It is a sine wave with exponential decay, and you can easily tune its parameters to your liking by editing `makechirp.c`.